TrueLunacy/HolostreetsLatex/README.md

 You can override the title image by redefining the `\titleimage` command.

-You can change the colour scheme with class options. `blue` and `red` are supported.
-You can also change the Shadowrun title logo: `logo-5e`, `logo-4e`, `logo-3e`, `logo-2e` and `logo-1e` are all supported, although 1st and 2nd edition use the same logos.
+You can change the colour scheme, Shadowrun title logo, and/or font setup with class options:

+- For colour schemes, `purple`, `blue`, and `red` are supported.
+- For the Shadowrun title logo, `logo-6e`, `logo-5e`, `logo-4e`, `logo-3e`, `logo-2e` and `logo-1e` are all supported, although 1st and 2nd edition use the same logos.
+- For the font setup, `font-6e` and `font-5e` are supported.

+If no options are specified, the default options are `purple`, `logo-6e`, and `font-6e`.

 ### Commands
 The following commands are defined: